 On September 16, 2016, Cohen Milstein filed a putative class action antitrust complaint on behalf of consumers who purchased broiler chickens (i.e., chickens raised, processed and sold for meat consumption).
 An amended complaint filed on February 7, 2018 with lead counsel now alleges that broiler producers, including Tyson Foods.
-Inc., Pilgrim’s Pride Corporation, Sanderson Farms, Inc., Perdue Farms, Inc., Koch Foods, Inc., conspired to inflate the price of chicken, and Agri Stats, Inc. — a third party vendor for the broiler producers —knowingly facilitated their unlawful scheme.
+Inc., Pilgrim’s Pride Corporation, Sanderson Farms, Inc., Perdue Farms, Inc., Koch Foods, Inc. conspired to inflate the price of chicken, and that Agri Stats, Inc.— a third party vendor for the broiler producers — knowingly facilitated their unlawful scheme.

 Agri Stats helped the broiler-producer defendants coordinate their supply restriction conspiracy and enforce their unlawful agreement.
 Agri-Stats provided vast amounts of competitively sensitive pricing and production information from the Defendants on a weekly and/or monthly basis.
 While Agri Stats ostensibly used this data to produce a report describing general trends in the broiler industry, the Agri Stats reports provided such detailed information about the broiler producers’ businesses and facilities that the broiler producers could easily identify one another’s costs and prices.
 The Agri Stats reports thereby allowed the broiler-producer defendants to monitor one another and make sure that they were sticking to their agreement to restrict broiler supply and raise prices.

 The complaint further alleges that as a result of the defendants’ conduct, broiler prices increased significantly since 2008.
 The scheme resulted in record profits for the defendants at the consumers’ expense.